 Relax with these seven ski resort spa experiences only in Utah

-It’s a constant challenge — skip straight to the bar to wind down after a long ski day, or pamper yourself with a hot tub session and massage.
-While you can do both, the allure of the après scene often makes you forget the latter, and how a little luxury time can extend your ski vacation.
-You don’t want to take a day off due to sore muscles.
+It’s a constant dilemma — skip straight to the bar to wind down after a long ski day, or pamper yourself with a hot tub session and massage.
+While you can do both, the allure of the après scene often makes you forget the latter.
+However, a little spa time can extend your ski vacation.
+After all, you don’t want to take a day off due to sore muscles.
 So, whether you're a spring break skier or an intrepid powderhound, these Utah resorts provide spas and treatments that will relax and rejuvenate any traveler.

 1. St. Regis Deer Valley’s Remède Spa